KeerthiReddyBojja/Spotify_data_analysis---SQL-Project/README.md

           b.
 YouTube accounts for fewer tracks in the dataset.

 ## Performance Metrics
     • Top Artists by Total Streams:
                SELECT artist, SUM(stream) AS total_streams
                FROM spotify
                GROUP BY artist
                ORDER BY total_streams DESC
                LIMIT 10;

+    • Most Viewed Tracks on YouTube:
+              SELECT track, artist, views
+              FROM spotify
+              ORDER BY views DESC
+              LIMIT 10;

+    • Top 3 Most-Viewed Tracks per Artist:
+              WITH ranked_tracks AS (
+                     SELECT
+                              artist,
+                              track,
+                              views,
+                              RANK() OVER (PARTITION BY artist ORDER BY views DESC) AS rank FROM spotify
+             )
+            SELECT artist, track, views
+            FROM ranked_tracks
+            WHERE rank <= 3
+            ORDER BY artist, rank;

+    • Top 3 Most-Streamed Tracks per Artist:
+              WITH ranked_tracks AS (
+                     SELECT
+                               artist,
+                               track,
+                               stream,
+                               RANK() OVER (PARTITION BY artist ORDER BY stream DESC) AS rank FROM spotify
+               )
+              SELECT artist, track, stream
+              FROM ranked_tracks
+              WHERE rank <= 3
+              ORDER BY artist, rank;

+## Song Duration Analysis
+    • Categories by Duration:
+       SELECT
+              CASE
+	         WHEN duration_min < 3 THEN 'Short'
+	         WHEN duration_min BETWEEN 3 AND 4 THEN 'Medium'
+	         ELSE 'Long'
+	    END AS duration_category,
+	   COUNT(*) AS count
+       FROM spotify
+       GROUP BY duration_category;
+Short tracks (<3 minutes): 5159 tracks
+Medium tracks (3-4 minutes): 9066 tracks
+Long tracks (>4 minutes): 6367 tracks